-4 In the IKE connection parameters, the default IKE proposal lists for incoming aggressive-mode and main-mode connections must be set to the proposal list 'IKE_RSA_SIG'.
+In the IKE connection parameters, the default IKE proposal lists for incoming aggressive-mode and main-mode connections must be set to the proposal list 'IKE_RSA_SIG'.
 Also observe the settings in the default IKE group which are adjusted in the following step as necessary.

-Configuration with LANconfig The default IKE proposal lists and default IKE groups are located in LANconfig in the configuration area 'VPN' on the 'Parameters' tab.
+The default IKE proposal lists and default IKE groups are located in LANconfig in the configuration area 'VPN' on the 'Parameters' tab.